Getting Started

 To select one or more documents and annotation collections, switch on the checkboxes using the list icon in the top left corner of the panel (a – see screenshot below).

-After you have selected your desired documents and annotation collections (b), you will be presented with the following option via the three-dot menu (c): Export Documents & Collections (d)
+After you have selected your desired documents and annotation collections (b), you will be presented with the following option via the three-dot menu (c): Export Documents & Collections (d).
+Note that, depending on the number and size of the selected resources, it may take some time for the download to start.

 How is the export structured?

-The export files will be of the .tar.gz file type, a Unix / Linux ZIP format.
-After extracting these files, you will find one or more folders that are named according to the document(s), each containing the document itself (of the .txt file type) and a folder annotationcollections that contains a TEI-XML file per annotation collection (if one or more have been selected for download).
+The export files are of the .tar.gz file type, a Unix / Linux ZIP format.
+After extracting these files, you will find one or more folders that are named according to the document(s), each containing the document itself (of the .txt file type) and a folder annotationcollections that contains a TEI-XML file per annotation collection (if one or more were selected).

 Exporting Tagsets